toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking Notification, Retrieval and Confirmation/01-Expedia-QuickConnect-Avail-&-Rates-API/03-guides.md

 <a name="/gettingconnected"></a>
 ## Getting Connected with Expedia for the First Time

+All our API specifications are on this site and you must abide by our [terms and conditions](/terms.html).

-For partners that never worked with Expedia before, and want to know how to get started, please reach us via the [Contact Page](https://expediaconnectivity.com/contact-us).
+If you have any development related questions or for partners that never worked with Expedia before, and want to know how to get started, please reach us via the [Contact Page](https://expediaconnectivity.com/contact-us).

 ## Guidelines